Integer Calculator

 Rules for adding and subtracting integers

-The rules for integer addition and subtraction can be summarized as follows:
+The fundamental rules for integer addition and subtraction can be simplified into two easy-to-remember points:

 Real-life examples